 1929 - Looking north on Hill on December 5.
 The vertical for the Warner can be seen a block north at 7th.
 It's a detail from a larger California Historical Society photo in the USC Digital Library collection.

-c.
-1931 - A lovely view south on Hill St. from 7th.
+c.1931 - A lovely view south on Hill St. from 7th.
 It's a California Historical Society photo on the USC Digital Library website.

 c.
 1931 - A detail from the USC photo giving us a closer view of the Alhambra Theatre, at 731 S. Hill St., mid-way between 7th & 8th.
 The front of the Alhambra's marquee is unreadable but the end panel saying Bill Haines and Marie Dressler would lead one to believe they're running "The Girl Said No," a March 1930 release.
 The Hillstreet is further along at 8th with its redone signage calling it the RKO Theatre.

 1931 - A fine look at the new signage at the renamed RKO Theatre.
 Note that there was no readerboard at the center of the marquee in this version.
 The photo from the Marc Wanamaker collection is on the site Hollywood Historic Photos.
-Thanks to Ken McIntyre for spotting it for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for spotting it for a post on the Photos of Los Angeles Facebook group.

 1931 - The ticket lobby with a lot of 8s hanging around to advertise that the show included 8 RKO vaudeville acts -- "The only RKO vaudeville in Southern California."
 The picture that week was "Behind Office Doors," a March release.
 It's a Dick Whittington Studio photo in the Huntington Digital Library collection.
 Thanks to Wendell Benedetti for image enhancement.